Read or download the report here or by clicking on the image above.

 COVID-19 has caused an unprecedented disruption to “business as usual” across the globe.
 From accelerated digitization of the workplace with millions suddenly working from home, to manufacturers pivoting and actually changing their products to help the world cope with new and sudden needs, never before seen or experienced phenomena are happening in businesses around the globe.

 Here at Informa Connect Life Sciences, we wanted to discover how COVID-19 is impacting the Life Sciences sector.
 How are people in the life sciences innovating?
 Where are they doing it?
 How successful are their efforts?
 We surveyed our Life Sciences customers to ask them how their organizations are responding to the crisis.
-This final report based on the data offers unique insights - read or download it here or by clicking on the image below.
+This final report based on the data offers unique insights - read or download it here or by clicking on the image above.

 Our initial research told us that the most important changes happening right now in organizations fell into these categories: how Life Science organizations manage crises, both before and after COVID-19; the shift to online and working from home or other changes in the workplace; how Life Science companies are trying to be relevant to their customers; and lastly, how they have applied innovations with new business initiatives or products and creating efficiencies.